Rev March 5, 2019

-78. Reward non-production and non-production will increase abundantly while production decreases.
+- Reward non-producers and non-production will increase while production decreases.

-79. Reward counter-production and counter-production will increase abundantly while production decreases.
+- Reward counter-producers and counter-production will increase abundantly while production decreases.

-80. Rewarding Producers enhances the prosperity of the individual, family, society, nation, mankind and the environment.
+- Rewarding Producers enhances the prosperity of the individual, family, society, mankind and the environment.

-81. Rewarding non-production or counter-production directs the individual, family, society, mankind, nation and environment toward economic recessions and depressions.
+- Rewarding non-production or counter-production directs the individual, family, society, nation and mankind toward slavery.

-83. A society that is rewarding non-production and/or counter-production is declining economically.
+- A society that is rewarding non-production and/or counter-production is on the road to slavery.

-84. Any society that is declining economically is rewarding non-producers and/or counter-producers on a large scale.
+- Any society that is on the road to slavery is rewarding non-producers and/or counter-producers.

-85. By rewarding non-producers and/or counter-producers you are helping yourself decline economically along with the non-producers and/or counter-producers.
+- By rewarding non-producers and/or counter-producers you are helping yourself toward slavery along with the non-producers and/or counter-producers.

-86. Increased production rewarding increases sanity in a society, thus decreasing crime and war.
+- Increased production rewarding decreases crime and war.

-87. Increased non-production and/or counter-production rewarding increases insanity in a society, thus increasing crime and war.
+- Increased non-production and/or counter-production rewarding increases crime and war.

-88. War when used as the first solution or any solution other than the last solution to a problem is a system of rewarding counter-production.
-This activity causes the individual, family, society; nations, mankind and environment to decline economically.
+- War when used as the first solution or any solution other than the last solution to a problem is a system of rewarding counter-production.
+War is a destructive activity.

 Money Supply and Money Axioms:

-The money supply provides symbols used for the medium of exchange.
+The money supply provides money symbols used for the medium of exchange.
 When a constant money supply is maintained we have a standardized economic system.
-The money supply gives us money unit objects.
-These money unit objects are where value, energy, and power are transferred and stored.
-The value, energy and power are transferred into and stored in money units during the process of marketing goods and services on the Open Market.
+The money supply gives us physical universe money unit objects.
+These money unit objects are where value, energy, wealth, capital and power are transferred and stored.
+The value, energy wealth, capital and power are transferred into and stored in money units during the process of marketing commodities, trades, goods and services on the Open Market.

 This section includes the formula for applying a Constant Money Supply to Banking.

-It is found; when constant money supplies are maintained, very stable economic systems are created by Producers.
+It has been found; when constant money supplies are maintained, very stable economic systems are created by Producers.

-90. Money, in money units, is a means of measuring relative value of products on the Open Market.
+- Money, in money units, is a means of measuring value of products on the Open Market.

-91. A Constant Money Supply applied to banking;
+- A constant money supply applied to banking;

 A. Hold the number of monetary units constant in the money supply.